 Mac OS X is based on the FreeBSD operating system, and you can normally use the MySQL network port for connecting to MySQL servers on other hosts.
 Installing the Connector/ODBC driver lets you connect to MySQL databases on any platform through the ODBC interface.
 If your application requires an ODBC interface, install the Connector/ODBC driver.
 Applications that require or can use ODBC (and therefore the Connector/ODBC driver) include ColdFusion, Filemaker Pro, 4th Dimension and many other applications.

-Mac OS X includes its own ODBC manager, based on the
+On Mac OS X, the ODBC Administrator, based on the

-For Connector/ODBC 5.x, the package is provided as a compressed tar archive that you manually install.
+can use either the package provided in a compressed tar archive

 Extract the archive: